On this page

 Back to top

-Hear from people already saving with SA VPP
+Hear from a customer already saving with SA VPP

-Over 1000 Housing SA tenants are already benefiting from being part of SA VPP.
-Hear some of their stories in these videos.
+Over 5,500 Housing SA tenants are already benefiting from being part of SA VPP.
+Meet customer Norman Poppitt and hear his story in this video.

 Back to top